Pick the Perfect Apple

 Arkansas Black 1870, Benton County Arkansas, surmised to be a seedling of Winesap Beautiful, dark red to almost black in color, smooth and waxy hard, firm flesh Oct 20-27 well into spring tannic, aromas of dry wine and hickory bark, mellows in storage eating, salads, cider Stayman Winesap, New Red Winesap, Turley Winesap

-Braeburn chance seedling from New Zealand orange/red blush over pale green skin crisp, firm, juicy Oct 10-12 through Feb Richly tart/sweet, very crisp and juicy eating, baking pies, salads Jonalicious, Melrose, Swiss Gourmet
+Braeburn chance seedling from New Zealand orange/red blush over pale green skin crisp, firm, juicy Oct 7-14 through Feb Richly sweet/tart, very crisp and juicy eating, baking, pies, salads, sauces Jonalicious, Melrose, Swiss Gourmet

 Cameo chance seedling discovered by Darrell Caudle, WA conic, looks like delicious, bright red stripes over cream very crisp Oct 15-20 until Spring sweet tart, very aromatic, wonderful keeper eating, salads Braeburn, Fuji